normanmaurer/netty-in-action/README.md

-This Repository contains the source-code for all chapters of the [Netty in Action Book](http://manning.com/maurer).
+This Repository contains the source-code for all chapters of the book [Netty in Action](http://manning.com/maurer) by Norman Maurer and Marvin Allen Wolfthal.

 Enjoy and feedback / PR's welcome!